rasundsbak/rtd-tutorial/docs/source/04_ai_board.rst

 Fox, Cuda and Cluster
 ---------------------
 Wether you like it or not, AI may be your new colleague.
-When i talk about aspects of the setup on Fox, i say Cuda, Fox or Cluster.
+When talking about aspects of the setup on Fox, you may hear the words Cuda, Fox or Cluster.

 **CUDA** means Compute Unified Device Architecture.
 According to Wikipedia is a proprietary parallel computing platform and interface, that allows software to use certain types of graphics processing units (GPUs) (Wikipedia Nov.
 12th 2024).
 It has programming languages C++, Cuda C and libraries for mathemathics like cuBLAS.
 Cuda is made by the firm Nvidia.